 Note that since Feature and Portrayal Catalogues are shared by all datasets conforming to a specific version of a Product Specification, it will generally be more efficient to deliver Feature and Portrayal Catalogues once rather than with every exchange set.
 Possible methods of such special deliveries have not been standardized yet and are left to Product Specification developers, but may include special exchange sets distributed through the usual channels or a centralized means such as publication on a web server.
 If a central distribution mechanism is adopted consideration must be given to the possible needs of end users who have only infrequent or no access to the distribution hub (for example low-bandwidth or no Internet access).

-Validation checks and data quality
+Validation checks

 At least two types of validation checks are needed: